castrojo/ublue-image/README.md

 # Usage

 WARNING: This is still experimental.
+You should have Fedora Silverblue 37 already installed:

     sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/castrojo/ublue-image:latest

 # Features

 This is intended to be an example of how you can derive custom OCI images of your operating system, built out of git and then pushed to a registry.
 This image is then splatted onto your disk, therefore eliminating the risk of you mangling repos or having to reset before upgrades.
-Silverblue but pushed even more into cloud native land.
+Imagine Silverblue but pushed even more into cloud-native land and I'm the conductor, honk honk.

 ### Changes from stock Silverblue

-- Starts with a base Fedora Silverblue 37 image
+- Start with a base Fedora Silverblue 37 image
 - Removes Firefox from the base image
-- Adds distrobox and gnome-tweaks to the base image
+- Adds the following packages to the base image:
+  - distrobox and gnome-tweaks
-- Adds two GNOME extensions, Dash to Dock and Appindicator extensions to the base image
+  - Dash to Dock and Appindicator GNOME Extensions
-- Sets automatic updates of the system
+- Sets automatic staging of updates for the system
 - Sets flatpaks to update twice a day

 ### Applications

-Similar to openSUSE MicroOS this will install all the stock applications with the `--user` flag from Flathub:
 - Mozilla Firefox, Mozilla Thunderbird, Extension Manager, Libreoffice, DejaDup, FontDownloader, Flatseal, and the Celluloid Media Player
+- Core GNOME Applications installed from Flathub
   - GNOME Calculator, Calendar, Characters, Connections, Contacts, Evince, Firmware, Logs, Maps, NautilusPreviewer, TextEditor, Weather, baobab, clocks, eog, and font-viewer
-- Thanks for the inspiration Team Green!
+- All applications installed per user instead of system wide, similar to openSUSE MicroOS.
+Thanks for the inspiration Team Green!

 ### Choose Team Blue or Team Orange

 ![image](https://user-images.githubusercontent.com/1264109/205803912-cbce5490-762f-4674-8fc1-8cb498884dfa.png)

 After installation is finished you can either keep the normal Fedora desktop, or choose a subset of Ubuntu's desktop layout.
+Personally I prefer the Ubuntu desktop on my desktops and laptops but upstream GNOME on my tablet and 2-and-1.
+Go figure.

 ## Other Details

 Images are built here once a day and when changes are pushed to this repo.
+As the Fedora Silverblue images update those changes will propogate to you via this image automatically.
-I'll adjust this based on what Fedora does image-publication wise so we're nice and efficient.
+I'll adjust this based on what Fedora does image publication wise so we're nice and efficient.

 ## Frequently Asked Questions